 Ah, Christmas morning.
 That wondrous time, where your home is beautiful, your gifts are perfect and gratefully received, your kids are well behaved and everything goes as it should.
 Right?

 Not at my house.
 I actually think Christmas morning as a mom can be kinda stressful.
-Maybe it’s the pressure we put on ourselves to have that glossy, holiday magazine perfection.
+Maybe it’s the pressure we put on ourselves to have that glossy, Pinterest perfection.

 Your best tool to ensure that you’re not a stress ball on Christmas morning is a “go with the flow attitude.”
 I know.
 Stop laughing.